dustinpfister/blog_posts/_posts/vuejs-lifecycle-destroyed.md

 I have been neglecting my content on vuejs, so to help get me in gear for changing that I thought I would write this quick post on the destroyed life cycle hook as a way to continue expanding on vuejs.

 So far I can not say I actually use the destroy method and the hooks that will fire when an instance in examples thus far.
 One reason why that might be is that I often create projects where I just simple reuse a fixed set objects over and over again rather than creating and destroying objects as needed.
 This is not just something that I do with vuejs instances, and objects in the data object of vue instances, but with javaScript projects in general actually.
 When it comes to my canvas examples I have an [canvas example on a basic object pool](/2020/07/20/canvas-example-object-pool/) module that I worked out where I am just working with a fixed set of objects.
+Each object has an active flag that I use to find out if something should be rendered for the object or not, of if the object should be used when it comes to updating something.